Average Cost of Homeowners Insurance (2026)

 Frequently asked questions

-The typical homeowners insurance cost in the United States is $2,151 per year, or $179 per month.
-Rates can vary by $350 per month, depending on which state you live in.
+The average price of home insurance in the United States is $179 per month.
+But rates can vary by $350 per month, depending on which state you live in.

 Homeowners insurance companies calculate rates using a number of different factors.
 Some of the most important are your home's location and building materials, your claims history and the amount of coverage you buy.